datapartnership/red-sea-monitoring/README.md

 The team is combining these data products to prepare high-level analytics and indicators, such as:

-* Combined conflict and maritime traffic diverstion trends analysis
+* Combined conflict and maritime traffic diversion trends analysis

-* *to be determined*
+* Combined maritime traffic diversion and global shipping price trends analysis

 ## License